EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Faelindra.md

 **Relationships:**
 - **Alliance with [[Drakaroth]]:** Faelindra shares an alliance with [[Drakaroth]], the God of Secrets.
 Their connection to hidden truths and the realms beyond the physical makes for a symbiotic relationship.
+- **Sibling:** [[Malina]] is the twin sister of Faelindra.
+Their close bond reflects their shared connection to the ethereal and the natural worlds.
 - **Connection to the Mind:** Faelindra's interactions often transcend the physical plane, as she peers into the inner thoughts and emotions of gods and mortals alike.

 **Influence after the Second War:**